janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 [^cadmus]: "So, having lived the space allotted them, the youthful warriors perished as they smote the earth (their blood-stained mother) with their breasts: and only five of all the troop remained; of whom Echion, by Minerva warned, called on his brothers to give up the fight, and cast his arms away in pledge of faith — when Cadmus, exiled from Sidonia's gates, builded the city by Apollo named, these five were trusted comrades in his toil."
 [Ovid, Metamorphoses, Book III](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0028%3Abook%3D3%3Acard%3D95)

-I'm honestly not sure what the silver mirrors are; perhaps the shields of the Greek soldiers, reflecting the crumbling Trojan stones and sunlight?
-I'm unconvinced by this, since I'm pretty sure the Ancient Greek [shields](https://en.wikipedia.org/wiki/Aspis) were made of wood, and if they were coated with a metal, it would have been bronze, not brittle iron.
+We flash to another dawn, of a distinctly different character:

-In any case, we flash to another dawn, of a distinctly different character:
+> The silver mirrors catch the bright stones and flare, <br>
 > Dawn, to our waking, drifts in the green cool light; <br>
 > Dew-haze blurs, in the grass, pale ankles moving. <br>
 > Beat, beat, whirr, thud, in the soft turf <br>
 > &emsp; &emsp; under the apple trees, <br>
 > Choros nympharum, goat-foot, with the pale foot alternate; <br>

-In contrast with the red-orange, fire-tinged dawn of Troy, we are now greeted with "green cool light"; the haze of smoke has been replaced with the blur of dew.
-The static image of ruined Troy is succeeded by the fluid dance of nymphs ("_choros nympharum_") and satyrs ("_goat-foot_").
+Silver pools of water In contrast with the red-orange, fire-tinged dawn of Troy, we are now greeted with "green cool light"; the haze of smoke has been replaced with the blur of dew.
+The static image of ruined Troy is succeeded by the fluid dance of nymphs ("_choros nympharum_") and satyrs ("_goat-foot_");  it seems as though they are dancing in a circle ("_goat-foot, with the pale foot alternate_").
 This motion begins softly, with the drifting of the dawn, then accelerates ("_blurs_", "_pale ankles moving_") into onomatopoeia.
+In this hypernatural forest -- an apple orchard, which was sacred to Aphrodite -- we find an order and clarity that clashes with the war-torn citadel of Troy.

 > Crescent of blue-shot waters, green-gold in the shallows, <br>
 > A black cock crows in the sea-foam; <br>

 Water will play a critical role in the rest of the poem; here is our first introduction to it.
 Notice the emphasis on color.
 We have shifted from the fiery-reds of dawn to the greens of the woods to the blue-green waters from which Aphrodite rose.
-The black rooster is symbolic -- "apparitional", according to Pound's own comments -- its cry is a warning of the destructive nature of love and passion, just as Paris's love for Helen brought Troy to its knees.
+The black rooster, which is also sacred to Apollo, is symbolic ("apparitional", according to Pound's own comments).
+Its cry is a warning of the destructive nature of love and passion, just as Paris's love for Helen brought Troy to its knees.

 ### Stanza 2